 Naturally, this ability to influence inflation through monetary policy works in two directions.
-In the U.S., the Federal Reserve has done an excellent job of keeping inflation in check across the last 30-plus years.
+In the U.S., the Federal Reserve has been struggling in its efforts to rein in inflation.

 Inflation affects not only your retirement, but all aspects of our economy.

 In the U.S., as in other countries, spiraling debt is a big consideration.
 The U.S. can’t sustain deficit spending indefinitely.
 There will come a day of reckoning.
 And with that will come rampant inflation.